 This course will analyze the content, pedagogy, and management of the mathematics curriculum in the elementary school.
 Emphasis will be placed on how children learn mathematics, problem solving, discourse, and standards-based instruction.
 Fieldwork will be required.

-Prerequisite: EDU 200 Teaching & Learning and formal admission to the Education Certification Program
+Prerequisite: EDU 200 Teaching & Learning or EDU 204 Social Studies Education for Young Learners or EDU 206 Integrating Curriculum & Instruction for Adolescent Learners and formal admission to the Education Certification Program

 356. Elementary Science Curriculum